thisisevilevil/evilevil365/_posts/2026-09-11-VBScript-Deprecation-Replacement-for-slmgr.md

 - It will no longer be enabled by default in upcoming Windows releases - Can be eanbled with a FoD (Feature on Demand)
 - Eventually, it will be removed from future Windows releases.

-That means any workflow depending on `slmgr.vbs` should be identified, tested, and migrated before the environment reaches the final removal stage.
+Any workflow depending on `slmgr.vbs` should be identified, tested, and migrated before the environment reaches the final removal stage.

-> The key point is not replace everything immediately but start inventorying and validating now so you do not get caught by the final removal.
-The same goes for all other VBScript usage in your environment.

 ## The Windows activation replacement